The Current Ebola Outbreak and the U.S. Role: An Explainer

 How many cases and deaths have there been in the DRC?

-Health care workers (HCWs), such as nurses and doctors, caring for Ebola patients are at particularly high risk of infection.
-At least 160 cases, including 41 deaths, have occurred among HCWs over the course of this outbreak.
-In addition, this Ebola outbreak has disproportionately affected children, with about 15 percent of all cases occurring among children under 5 and a higher proportion of the child cases dying from the disease compared with older age groups.
+Health care workers (HCWs), such as nurses and doctors, caring for Ebola patients have been at particularly high risk of infection.
+At least 169 cases (about 5% of total cases) over the course of this outbreak have occurred among HCWs.
+This Ebola outbreak has also disproportionately affected children, with about 15 percent of all cases occurring among children under 5 and a higher proportion of the child cases dying from the disease compared with older age groups.

 What are the key factors driving the outbreak in the DRC?